Flashman (novel): Plot introduction

 Presented within the frame of the discovery of the supposedly historical Flashman Papers, this book chronicles the subsequent career of the bully Flashman from Tom Brown's School Days.
 The book begins with a fictional note explaining that the Flashman Papers were discovered in 1965 during a sale of household furniture in Ashby, Leicestershire.

 The papers are attributed to Harry Paget Flashman, the bully featured in Thomas Hughes's novel, who becomes a well-known Victorian military hero (in Fraser's fictional England).
 The papers were supposedly written between 1900 and 1905.
-The subsequent publishing of these papers, of which Flashman is the first instalment, contrasts the public image of a (fictional) hero with his own more scandalous account of his life as an amoral and cowardly bully.
+The subsequent publishing of these papers, of which Flashman is the first installment, contrasts the public image of a (fictional) hero with his own more scandalous account of his life as an amoral and cowardly bully.

 Flashman begins with the eponymous hero's own account of his expulsion from Rugby and ends with his fame as "the Hector of Afghanistan".
 It details his life from 1839 to 1842 and his travels to Scotland, India, and Afghanistan.

 It also contains a number of notes by the author, in the guise of a mere editor of the papers, providing additional historical glosses on the events described.
 The history in these books is largely accurate; most of the prominent figures Flashman meets were real people.